danielpetrov/react-data-grid/README.md

 # Extended Version of React Data Grid
-- better support for immutable data in selection and sorting (y)
+- better support for immutable data in selection and sorting // Done
 - optional generic or custom search component in headers // TODO
 - hocs for using selection, sorting and filtering out of the box // TODO
-- support for valueKey in columns (y)
+- support for valueKey in columns // Done
+- add column and rowIdx props to custom cell formatter // Done

 Original libraly : http://adazzle.github.io/react-data-grid/